-One of the biggest things that rub employees up the wrong way is when they are constantly given empty promises.
+One of the biggest things that rub employees up the wrong way is when they’re constantly given empty promises.
 For example, you tell employees that they’ll get a bonus if they hit the quarterly targets, but when they do achieve those results, the bonus doesn’t actually come through.

-If you’re making promises to your team without any approval from the higher-ups, you’re simply pushing them further away and this will eventually make them so angry that they’ll start looking for employment elsewhere.
-The moral of the story here is to make sure you always have confirmation before you deliver important news to your employees.
+If you’re making promises to your team without any approval from the higher-ups, you’re simply pushing them further away, and this will eventually make them so angry that they’ll start looking for employment elsewhere.
+The moral of the story here is to make sure you always have confirmation before you promise important incentives to your employees.

-There are a handful of bosses who only take people’s experience into consideration rather than the potential another employee possesses.
+There’s a handful of bosses who only take people’s experience into consideration, rather than focusing on the potential that another employee might possess.

-Some of your best employees are probably not the most experienced but are keen and fast learners, and have a fire in their belly to deliver the best possible performance.
-Don’t fail to give someone the chance to prove themselves just because they don’t have the specific skill on their CV.
+Some of your best employees are probably not the most experienced but are keen and fast learners and have a fire in their belly to deliver the best possible performance.
+Don’t fail to give someone the chance to prove themselves just because they don’t have the relevant experience on their CV.

-There’s bound to be one person on your team that outshines the rest, but showing them favouritism is going to get you in big trouble.
+There’s bound to be one person on your team that outshines the rest, but showing them favouritism is going to get you into big trouble.

-For example, if you’re telling off Emma for being two minutes late but Jane gets off the hook because you like her a little more, you’re only going to cause a divide in your team and maybe even a complaint against you.
-Be sure to treat everyone as equal, especially if you’re handling a small team.
+For example, if you’re telling off Emma for being two minutes late but Jane gets off the hook because you like her a little more, you’re only going to cause a divide in your team — and maybe even attract a complaint against you.
+Be sure to treat everyone equally, especially if you’re handling a small team.

 With ever-evolving trends and procedures, leaders need to be able to change with the times.
 What’s suitable today may not be suitable tomorrow, and you have to adapt to that.
-If you’re stuck in your ways and follow the motto that ‘if it’s not broken, don’t fix it’, you’ll soon find yourself on your own, simply because you didn’t change your business strategy.
+If you’re stuck in your ways and follow the motto that ‘if it’s not broken, don’t fix it’, you’ll soon find yourself on your own, simply because you didn’t evolve your leadership strategy.